*Home > Questions & Answers

 often neglected the most important stakeholders - domain name

-reality most names, and most trademarks, are not unique.
+on the Internet.
 Q3 - Does this require a new naming system?
 A3

 - No, we're suggesting an evolution of the existing system.